Forres railway station: History

 Prior to the Dava route opening, all services to the south began at Aberdeen (on the north-east coast).
-Problems occurred when connecting at Aberdeen from Inverness trains - Aberdeen was the terminus for two railway companies, and therefore had two separate stations: One served the east and the other was the starting point for services to the south (via the coast).
-Although they were connected by a bus, connections were often missed and passengers remained stranded after missing the daily connection south.
+Problems arose when connecting at Aberdeen from Inverness trains.
+Aberdeen was the terminus for two railway companies, and therefore had two separate stations: one served the east and the other was the starting point for services to the south (via the coast).
+Although they were connected by a bus, connections were often missed and passengers were stranded after missing the daily connection south.

 Plans for a more direct route via Carrbridge had been rejected by parliament as too ambitious.
-Engineer Joseph Mitchell planned an alternative route via Dava and work was completed on the line by August 1863.
+Engineer Joseph Mitchell planned an alternative route via Dava, and work was completed on the line by August 1863.

 Forres was chosen as the junction for the new mainline south, since it was the half-way point on the Inverness & Aberdeen Junction Railway between Inverness and Keith.
 Keith was also an important railway junction and the point where the line joined the GNSR and branches to the coast and Strathspey.

 1858

-The first railway station in Forres which was located at the end of Market Street.
-On the OS map for 1863, this road is named appropriately 'Old Station Road'.
+The first railway station in Forres was located at the end of Market Street.
+On the OS map for 1863, this road is named appropriately "Old Station Road".

 The station building was located between the current track and signal box, and the former goods loop (which was the original main line, before the junction was constructed).
 This served trains from Inverness to connect with the GNSR in Elgin.
 The station building was demolished in the 1950s.
 It had been used as the stationmaster's house since the junction opened.

 1863

 The opening of the junction required a new 'triangular' station to be constructed to allow all trains entering Forres, from either the East or West, to access the new line directly on a curve.
 The three curved platforms, and three junctions, gave the new Forres station its distinctive layout.

 The location of the new station was south-west of the existing Inverness-Aberdeen line.
 The original line was retained as a goods loop, with trains now leaving and re-joining the line (east-west) on a curve.
 Services from Inverness to Perth curved to the south on a junction at the west of the station, to arrive at the southbound platforms.

-Both Inverness-Keith and Inverness-Perth trains had double platforms for trains travelling in both directions.
-Since it was the mainline south, generous platforms were constructed to accommodate the expresses.
+Both Inverness–Keith and Inverness-Perth trains had double platforms for trains travelling in both directions.
+Since it was the main line south, generous platforms were constructed to accommodate the expresses.

 Trains travelling from the east to the south had a single platform at the east of the station.
 This was not used for normal passenger services.
 The station was originally accessed from Tytler Street (originally 'Station Road').
 Since the line and platform crossed the road, there was a gap in the east platform to allow the road into the station.
 The level crossing gates closed the entrance to the station, when the curve was used by trains.

 Three individual signal boxes controlled the junctions and each point of the triangle: